 A BE-REIT must be a public limited liability company (société anonyme, SA/naamloze vennootschap, NV), incorporated for an unlimited period of time.
-The statutory seat and general management of the BE-REIT must be located in Belgium.
-Note that as a result of the entry-into-force of the new Code of Companies and Association, the corporate form of a limited partnership with shares (SCA/Comm VA) is not available anymore, meaning that existing BE-REITs having this corporate form shall have to convert into a public limited liability company (SA/NV) and if such conversion has not taken place before January 1, 2024, they will automatically be converted into public limited liability companies (SA/NV) with a single director on that day.
+The BE-REIT's statutory seat and general management must be located in Belgium.
+Note that as a result of the entry-into-force of the new Code of Companies and Association, the corporate form of a limited partnership with shares (SCA/Comm VA) is not available anymore, meaning that existing BE-REITs having this corporate form shall have to convert into a public limited liability company (SA/NV) and if such conversion has not taken place before 1 January 2024, they will automatically be converted into public limited liability companies (SA/NV) with a single director on that day4.
 The alternative offered by the Belgian Company Code to the former SCA/Comm VA is, therefore, the SA/NV with a single director, as the liability and the powers of such a single director can now be organised to reproduce the legal characteristics of the former SCA/Comm VA.
 In this respect, the single director can, e.g., be held jointly and severally liable with the BE-REIT if its Articles of Association provide so, could be granted a veto right for distributions, and can be revoked by a motivated decision of the general meeting of the shareholders at a three-quarters majority, even if appointed in the Articles of Association of the BE-REIT.

 The status of BE-REIT is open to corporations only; a foreign entity that is similar to a BE-REIT cannot benefit from a passporting regime nor request the application of the BE-REIT (tax) regime to a branch it would have in Belgium and/or the real estate assets it directly owns in Belgium.
+This restriction might be contrary to European law further to the ECJ Ruling in case L-Fund (C-537/20 dd.
+27 April 2023).